TheCaptainCraken/IS24-AM26/deliverables/connection-serius.md

     end

 ```
+There are two blocked situations:

+1. We proceed with the color phase only if the first player has chosen the number of players and the lobby is created and full (with the number selected by the first player).
+2. If so, we wait that all the players have chosen their color and then we start the game.

 ## Game Start
 When the last player joins the lobby, the server must notify the clients that the game is about to start.
-This transaction is not figured here for simplicity, but is present in the implementation.
-The server must notify the clients of the starting card and the common objectives.
+The server must notify the clients of the starting card and the common objectives, also it must
-The server must also notify the clients of the cards in the player's hand and the player turn order.
+notify the clients of the cards in the player's hand and the player turn order.

 The green box represents the choose of starting card while the blue one is about choosing objective card.
 ```mermaid